qchenevier/huma/content/blog/data-science-has-something-to-teach-you-about-agile.md

 Be prepared to work on weekends ! 😅

-In the end, my young colleage didn't work on her weekend, we managed to get some time from a more experienced colleage to help her. 😉
+In the end, my young colleague didn't work on her weekend, we managed to get some time from a more experienced colleague to help her. 😉